Once you terminate from employment, you have a variety of options and are eligible to take a distribution at any time.

 The federal government has established rules for plans like the RIC 403b plan that apply when participants reach age 70 1/2.

 Your provider will calculate your required minimum distribution amount upon request.
-You can elect to receive the entire value of your account, partial payments (not to be less than your required minimum distribution amount) or you may receive periodic payments over your life expectancy.
+With some of the RIC provider, you can elect to receive the entire value of your account, partial payments (not to be less than your required minimum distribution amount) or you may receive periodic payments over your life expectancy.
 If you do not elect a lifetime payment option, you have the option to take more than your required minimum amount at anytime.

 Purchase IPERS credits